Bosch-DEV/Games/README.md

 # Game Overview
+### CC
+**All Default Images or Images in games are Under a fair use policy, and Created by the Developers themselves** **For any DMCA or CC Requests, Create an issue on this repository**

 ## Crosshair Overlay
 This Crosshair Overlay is a simple tool that allows the display and creation of crosshairs on a monitor.
 It supports the use of custom ".sty" files, enabling users to customize the appearance of the crosshairs.
 The syntax for using the Crosshair Overlays ".sty" files is as follows: